meshmol/mesh/readme.txt

 I'm trying to implement Scheme compiler in compliance with R7RS-Small.

-And also Normal will include 'Prolog'in future.
+And also Normal will include 'Prolog' in future.

 To install Normal-Scheme you need a MinGW gcc compiler.

 Normal-Scheme can run only on Window7 or later.

-just enter "make"
+To compile just enter "make"

-enter "norm" then REPL will start.
+at command prompt, enter "norm" then REPL will start.

 <files>
 main.c cell.c list.c compute.c function.c r7rs.c are for C.